Apollys/EPI-Variants-Solutions/Ch_15_Recursion/Readme.md

 **32 Knights.**  Observation: knights only attack opposite-colored squares from their current square.
 Thus, if we place knights on all the white squares, there's no way they can attack each other.

 **14 Bishops.**  Bishops don't attack the squares next to them.
-Let's start by placing a row of bishops along the top edge of the board, we notice the bottom edge of the board is unattacked except for the two corners.
-So we place bishops in all non-corner squares of the bottom row and that gives us 6 + 8 = 14 bishops.
+Let's start by placing a row of bishops along the top edge of the board.
+Now we notice the bottom edge of the board is unattacked except for the two corners, so we place bishops in all non-corner squares of the bottom row and that gives us 6 + 8 = 14 bishops.

 **16 Kings.**  Kings attack a ring of squares around themselves, so we just need to place the kings on a spaced grid for optimal placement.
 Of course we start in the corner so we can get as many kings as possible on the board.
 This gives us a grid of 4 x 4 = 16 kings.